Internet Store and Ecommerce Solution Provider - Free Web Site - Free Web Space and Site Hosting - Web Hosting - High Speed Internet

 Rod Driscoll Rod Driscoll

-He performs on the hammered and lap dulcimers, guitar, banjo, mandolin, bodran and bass.
-Rod sings lead and backup vocals.
-He has been active as a performer and promoter of folk music in the Adirondacks of New York for the last 25 years.
+Rod performs his vast and varied repertoire on the hammered and lap dulcimers, guitar, banjo, bouzouki, bodhran and bass, as well as singing lead and backup vocals.
+He has been active as a performer and promoter of folk music in the Adirondacks of New York for the last 40+ years.

 Rod has performed with the Old Mountain and Friends Union String Bands as well as many solo appearances over the years.